OriChanEzScript/PolaBeax-Lua/README.md

 # PolaBeax-Lua

-PolaBeax is an easy-to-use exploit which allow you to run different commands ( not LUA ) which already created by me!
+PolaBeax is an easy-to-use exploit which allow you to run different commands ( not LUA ) which already created.

 How to import it into the game?